[Index]

 If the data value is not in memory, the “Open” action will load the data from the file and display it.
 If the data is already loaded into memory, it will just display the data.
 If you want to refresh data in memory or open a dataset with a different selection (subset or display option), you have to use the “Open As” command.

 Using “Open As”, you can select a subset of the dataset to display or change the default display options.
 For example, you can display the data values of an image in a spreadsheet, or show a scalar dataset as an image.
-For multi-dimension datasets, you can select any of two dimensions to display.
+For multi-dimension dataset, you can select any of two dimensions to display.
 The mouse-drag navigator allows you to select a subset by dragging the mouse over the preview image.
 For more details about how to select a subset and dimensions, see 5.2 Subset and Dimension Selection.

 The “Start” field(s) determines the starting coordinate of the selected area.